Cryosphere: Residence time and extent

+Surface reflectance

 The surface reflectance of incoming solar radiation is important for the surface energy balance (SEB).
 It is the ratio of reflected to incident solar radiation, commonly referred to as albedo.
 Climatologists are primarily interested in albedo integrated over the shortwave portion of the electromagnetic spectrum (~300 to 3500 nm), which coincides with the main solar energy input.
 Typically, albedo values for non-melting snow-covered surfaces are high (~80–90%) except in the case of forests.

 The higher albedos for snow and ice cause rapid shifts in surface reflectivity in autumn and spring in high latitudes, but the overall climatic significance of this increase is spatially and temporally modulated by cloud cover.
 (Planetary albedo is determined principally by cloud cover, and by the small amount of total solar radiation received in high latitudes during winter months.)
 Summer and autumn are times of high-average cloudiness over the Arctic Ocean so the albedo feedback associated with the large seasonal changes in sea-ice extent is greatly reduced.
-Groisman et al. observed that snow cover exhibited the greatest influence on Earth's radiative balance in the spring (April to May) period when incoming solar radiation was greatest over snow-covered areas.
+It was found that snow cover exhibited the greatest influence on Earth's radiative balance in the spring (April to May) period when incoming solar radiation was greatest over snow-covered areas.